 - Voice changes

-- While a visual exam is insufficient to make a diagnosis, patients should be counseled that many sores and lesions are not cancerous.
+Dentists are at the front line of detecting oral cancer in the early stages.
+After all, these cancers start out as abnormalities in the mouth.
+A visual exam is a good starting point.
+The patient should be counseled that many sores and lesions are not cancerous.
 If a routine screening uncovers a suspicious area, dentists should stress getting it tested without worrying the patient too much.
 They should also go over risk factors as patient history can sway the need to get a screening.

+A hygienist or dental assistant should be present when the patient is told.
+This individual serves as a witness and can help calm upset patients.
 The key to discussing oral cancer screenings with patients is to impart their importance without causing unnecessary fear.
 It's a balance that takes finesse and a good deal of compassion.

 Disclaimer: This article is provided for educational and informational purposes only and does not constitute providing medical advice or professional services.